Table of Contents

 Let’s break down what naming conventions for professional liability vs. errors and omissions vs. malpractice are used in which industry:

-- E&O insurance: Startups, tech companies, real estate companies may more often encounter this wording.
+• E&O insurance: Startups, tech companies, and real estate companies may more often encounter this wording.

 Do You Need Professional Liability Insurance, and How Much Does It Cost?

 There’s a simple way to know if you need professional liability vs. errors and omissions insurance.
-Answering the following three questions will help your decision into which one you need:
+Answering the following three questions will help you decide which one you need:

 If you answered “yes” to one or all of these questions, you need to consider a professional liability policy.

-Now let’s discuss how much you’ll have to pay to be properly protected.
+Now, let’s discuss how much you’ll have to pay to be properly protected.
 This is a complex question.
-It can be difficult to talk numbers without sitting with an expert or providing detailed information about your business.
+It can be difficult to discuss numbers without consulting an expert or providing detailed information about your business.

 However, we can discuss what factors will influence the cost of E&O insurance and what you can do to get adequate protection at the best rates.